-While ricotta is traditionally made from the whey leftover during mozzarella cheesemaking, it is done by adding an acid, such as apple cider vinegar to the hot curds, which is a wonderful, frugal way to maximize your cheese yield, but I have found that the flavor is too strong for my tastes.
+While ricotta cheese is traditionally made from the whey leftover during mozzarella cheesemaking, it is done by adding an acid, such as apple cider vinegar to the hot curds, which is a wonderful, frugal way to maximize your cheese yield, but I have found that the acidic flavor is too strong for my tastes.

 With a family milk cow, one of the problems that can arise is too much milk from time to time.
 (It’s almost hard for me to say that, since now is not one of those times.
 Another month until weaning.
 I’ll be singing a different tune then!)
 I have found myself looking for ways to use up milk when frugality isn’t in the forefront of my mind and making a whole milk ricotta cheese is a quick & simple solution.